4 Optimization for Machine Learning

 Momentum

-Momentum helps accelerate SGD in the relevant direction and dampens oscillations.
-It achieves this by adding a fraction of the previous update vector to the current gradient, creating a “velocity” term that accumulates past gradients.
+The momentum idea traces to Polyak (1964), who introduced the “heavy ball” method to accelerate iterative optimization, and Nesterov (1983), whose accelerated-gradient variant achieves a provably better convergence rate on convex objectives.
+Momentum accelerates SGD in directions of persistent gradient and dampens oscillations.
+It does so by adding a fraction of the previous update vector to the current gradient, creating a “velocity” term that accumulates past gradients.

 \[ \boldsymbol v_t = \delta \boldsymbol v_{t-1} + (1 - \delta) \boldsymbol g_t \]